Tanz0rz/haxe-fmod/extension/haxe/loading-and-playing-sounds-in-the-core-api.md

 ```

 ## 4.1.1 Non-blocking Sound Creation#2
-verdict: cannot FMOD calls the callback on its async loader thread, no Haxe target can run code there.
-Poll Sound.getOpenState each frame instead, it reports READY once the sound can play and ERROR when the load failed.
+verdict: cannot FMOD calls the callback on its async loader thread.
+No Haxe target can run code there.
+Poll Sound.getOpenState each frame instead.
+It reports READY once the sound can play and ERROR when the load failed.

 ## 4.1.1 Non-blocking Sound Creation#3
 verdict: bound